codemagic-ci-cd/codemagic-docs/content/knowledge-codemagic/machine-type.md

 For Flutter projects configured via the Flutter workflow editor, the build machine type can be selected in App settings > Workflow settings > Machine.

-Codemagic allows you to build your applications using the following machine types:
+The following build machine types are provided by Codemagic:

 1. Apple silicon M1 Mac mini
 2. Apple silicon M2 Mac mini